Modeling Multivariate Time Series with Copula-linked Univariate D-vines: Real Data Applications

-In this section, we compare the performance of the CuDvine with the standard vector autoregressive model~(VAR) on the Australian National Electricity Market~(NEM) price dataset\footnote{The data are available freely from https://www.aemo.com.au/Electricity/National-Electricity-Market-NEM/Data-dashboard}.
+In this section, we compare the performance of CuDvine with the vector autoregressive model~(VAR) on the Australian National Electricity Market~(NEM) price dataset\footnote{The data are available freely from https://www.aemo.com.au/Electricity/National-Electricity-Market-NEM/Data-dashboard}.
+Additional applications of CuDvine in modeling spatio-temporal dependence can be found in Section \S7 of the supplementary material, where improvement of CuDvine over spatial Gaussian model is observed.

 The NEM interconnects five regional markets of Australia – New South Wales~(NSW), Victoria~(VIC), Queensland~(QLD), Tasmania~(TAS) and South Australia~(SA).
 Western Australia~(WA) and Northern Territory~(NT) are not connected to the NEM.
-A map of the relative locations of the regions can be found in Figure \ref{NEM}.
+A map of the relative locations of the regions can be found in Figure \ref{Electricity}(a).
 Out of the five regions, NSW, VIC and QLD are the major electricity markets with average daily demands of N$_d=8235$, V$_d=5476$ and Q$_d=5913$ megawatts~(MW), while TAS and SA are significantly smaller markets with demands of T$_d=1120$ and S$_d=1441$ MW respectively.

-The dataset contains five-year observations of daily maximum electricity price of the five regions from 2009-01-01 to 2013-12-31.
+The dataset contains five-year observations of daily maximum electricity price~(in log scale) of the five regions from 2009-01-01 to 2013-12-31.
 The day of week effect is removed by a linear regression with seven dummy variables.
-A standard STL decomposition~\citep[see][for more detail]{Cleveland1990} is employed to remove the remaining trend and seasonality components of the time series.
-We train the CuDvine and VAR using four-year data from 2009-01-01 to 2012-12-31 and hold out the rest one-year data as the test set.
-The VAR is specified according to AIC, and the selected model is a VAR(1).
+The ``Seasonal and Trend decomposition using Loess"~(STL) method in \cite{Cleveland1990} is employed to remove the remaining trend and seasonality of each component univariate time series.
+We train CuDvine and VAR using four-year data from 2009-01-01 to 2012-12-31 (with 1460 days) and hold out the rest one-year data as the test set.

+For all five component univariate time series, a uDvine($2$) is selected according to the tree-by-tree sequential selection procedure.
+For NSW and QLD, a $t$-copula is selected for both tree 1 and tree 2.
+For VIC and SA, a $t$-copula and a Gumbel copula are selected for tree 1 and tree 2, respectively.
+For TAS, a BB8 copula is selected for both tree 1 and tree 2.
+Note that most of the copulas of uDvines are selected as non-Gaussian copulas with tail dependence, indicating potential complicated dependence structure of the data.
+We further demonstrate this point in the last part of this section, see Figure \ref{NSW_VIC_Copula} later for more details.